-To apply a new configuration and store settings into the non-volatile memory, click 'Apply' button.
+To apply a new configuration and store settings into the flash memory, click 'Apply' button.
 To discard changes, click 'Cancel' button.

-2.6.6.9 'Management interface' submenu
+2.6.5.9 'Management interface' submenu

 Use this menu to configure the network interface and establish the device network management via HTTP, HTTPS, Telnet or SSH protocols.